Development: Working with Git & GitHub

 - Every deployment to a production environment MUST be based on a Git release

-. - The release number MUST be an incrementing version according to the branch.
+tag. - The release number MUST be an incrementing version according to the branch.

 - There SHOULD be only one release per day.